Fieldwork and Experiential Preceptorship

 These learning experiences (Fieldwork education and Experiential Preceptorship) prepare the OTD student to assume the roles of practitioner, manager, and contributor upon graduation from the academic program.
 Prior fieldwork, volunteer, and/or work experience hours cannot be applied towards the Experiential Preceptorship hours, and a student’s current work setting cannot serve as a site for his/her Experiential Preceptorship.
 The Experiential Preceptorship may be completed on a part-time basis.

-The culminating (capstone) project is a multi-faceted investigative assignment that students begin in Term 3.
-It is designed to encourage students to think critically, solve challenging problems, collaborate with other professionals, and to develop advanced skills in communication, research, teamwork, planning, leadership, self-reliance, professionalism, and advocacy - skills that will prepare them to respond positively and confidently to the many opportunities and challenges in today’s evolving and increasing complex practice settings.
-Although, the learning objectives for the Experiential Preceptorship and culminating project address all three roles of the occupational therapist - practitioner, manager, and contributor - the focus is on the development of skills for increased autonomy as a contributor to advancing occupational therapy practice.
-The projects address community issues or problems, and are implemented in novel practice settings.
+The capstone program and culminating (capstone) project are multi-faceted investigative assignment that students begin preparation for in Term 2.
+They are designed to encourage students to think critically, solve challenging problems, collaborate with other professionals, and to develop advanced skills in communication, research, teamwork, planning, leadership, self-reliance, professionalism, and advocacy - skills that will prepare them to respond positively and confidently to the many opportunities and challenges in today’s evolving and increasing complex practice settings.
+Although, the learning objectives for the Experiential Preceptorship and capstone program and culminating project address all three roles of the occupational therapist - practitioner, manager, and contributor - the focus is on the development of skills for increased autonomy as a contributor to advancing occupational therapy practice.
+The programs address community issues or problems, and are implemented in novel practice settings.

 Level II fieldwork (OT 2228; OT 2229) and the Experiential Preceptorship (OT 3208) must be completed within 24 months following completion of the didactic portions of the OTD Program.